I stopped working on Parrot in January

 of the compiler tools.
 (The third version?
 Fourth?
 I forget—at least the

 third version.)
 This version would have the new goal of eventually being

 completely agnostic about the underlying virtual machine.

-understand about me: I thought this was a goal not worth pursuing at the
+I thought this was a goal not worth pursuing at the time.
+My goal

-time.
-Remember, my goal in working on Parrot was to help realize a useful
+in working on Parrot was always to help realize a useful and usable P6

 My reaction at the time was a combination of "You're rewriting your compiler